afa-farkhod/Git-Help/README.md

 --------------------------------------------------------------------------------------------------------

 - What is GitHub gist?
   - Gists provide a simple way to share code snippets with others.
-Every gist is a Git repository, which means that it can be forked and cloned [Guid Link](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)
+Every gist is a Git repository, which means that it can be forked and cloned [Guide Link](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).
+  - If you are signed in to GitHub when you create a gist, the gist will be associated with your account and you will see it in your list of gists when you navigate to your [gist home page](https://gist.github.com/)

 --------------------------------------------------------------------------------------------------------